blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

     - Yes we do, for now.
 We are treating the type titles as display names until we find a good reason not to.

 1. Is there a way to specify in JSON schema that the key of a property is equal to the the thing it's a `$ref` to?
-    As in can we specify a constraint that you have to have equal URIs in `"someUri": { "$ref": "someUri" }`?
+    As in can we specify a constraint that you have to have equal URLs in `"someUrl": { "$ref": "someUrl" }`?
     The reason why we want this, is such that our JSON Schemas can be validated through conventional means, without special-casing a custom check with the `$ref` and property name.
-1. Should we further constrain allowed URIs (for example to force the end of the path to be `/property-type/foo`) and if so should we encode that in the JSON schema?
+1. Should we further constrain allowed URLs (for example to force the end of the path to be `/property-type/foo`) and if so should we encode that in the JSON schema?
 1. Do we want to allow types to define a separate plural name that can be used when they're set to `"type": "array"`?
 1. How would we define our custom JSON Schema keywords in a JSON Schema Vocabulary?
 Could our meta schemas be defined as JSON Schema Vocabularies?